 An IFU observing mode consisting of a fibre-optic retrofit using prisms within a cassette that is inserted into the slitmask magazine like the long-slits, MOS and polarimetry masks.
 It allows IFU spectroscopic observations to be made using the existing suite of RSS gratings and filters.
 The SMI-200 (200um slitmask IFU) consists of 0.9 arcsec wide fibres in a 22.3 by 17.6 arcsec hexagonal arrangement with 1.08 arc fibre separation.
-This mode is now available for shared-risk science and more details be found can here: SMI-200 for the SALT Call for Proposal Phase 1.pdf
+This mode is now available and more details can be found here: